 Treatment with Sedation Dentistry

-Sedation dentistry helps patients with dental anxiety feel at ease while visiting the dentist.
-Dr. Karim Naguib will discuss your options with your prior to treatment.
+Sedation dentistry helps patients with dental anxiety feel at ease during dental visits.
+Dr. Karim Naguib will discuss your options with you prior to treatment.
 Your medical history and personal needs will all be considered when choosing an appropriate sedation method.

 IV Sedation

 IV sedation is an effective way for people to have comfortable dental treatments that they may have previously been too anxious to get.
-It involves a sedative the dentist administers intravenously that allows you to remain conscious but relaxed throughout the procedure.
+It involves a sedative administered intravenously by the dentist, allowing you to remain conscious yet relaxed throughout the procedure.
 We strictly control IV sedation and closely monitor our patients while under sedation.

 With IV sedation, you will not experience any pain, but you will not be completely asleep.
 You won’t feel overwhelmed or anxious, and you may be unaware of the entire procedure.
 IV sedation can make dental treatments significantly less stressful and uncomfortable for people who have a fear of the dentist.